aayzhao/COMP211-Labs/README.md

 ### algo.h
 Contains declarations for algorithms.
 Includes algorithms such as binary search (for sorted arrays), algorithms for filling arrays, and heapsort.

-Declarations for the heap struct and its helper functions are located here as well.
+Declarations for the heap struct and its helper functions are located here.

+Declarations for the hashset struct and its helper functions are located here.

+Non-exhuastive list of Implemented algorithms:
+- Binary Search (for sorted int and long arrays)
+- Heapsort (for int and long arrays)
+- HashSet add, remove, contains
+- Heap push, pop, contains

 ### output.h
 Contains declarations for functions to print arrays to console.
 Currently